 You have been asked to be a Godparent for the Sacrament of Baptism or a Sponsor for the Sacrament of Confirmation.
 Such a person assumes, along with the parents, the responsibility for the child's faith.
 The purpose is to ensure that the rich and beautiful faith of the Church is passed on to the child in the most loving and authentic way possible.
 In accepting this very important role, you are urged to reflect upon the importance of this commitment.
 Please read the following and pray about the responsibility you will be fulfilling in someone's spiritual life.
 After reflection, please initial each line and fill in the Sacraments information, sign the statement of eligibility and have your parish sign and seal the bottom portion.

 From the Code of Canon Law: A sponsor for the Sacrament of Baptism or Confirmation must be a Catholic who has received the Sacraments of Baptism, Eucharist, and Confirmation.
 They must be free from canonical penalty and must lead a life in harmony with the faith in keeping with the function to be undertaken.
 (Canons #874 & 893).

-Name of Church where Baptism/Confirmation will take place:
+Name of Church where Baptism/Confirm nation will take place:

 REQUIREMENTS FOR A GODPARENT/SPONSOR:

-I have received the three Sacran nents of Initiation of the Roman Ca atholic Church: 1.
-Catholic Baptism - Date an nd Church where Baptized: 2.
-Catholic Holy Communion - Date and Church of First Comm nunion: 3.
-Catholic Confirmation - D ate and Church where Confirmed: I am at least sixteen years of ag e or older.
-If married, I have received the S Date and Church of - ola, Chuch (or convalidation in the Catholic Church) Reconciliation at least once a ye my commitment to the Gospel r y Mass and Communion is a pract ear.
-I have give systems only fait nessage.
-I intend to continue the p ing Roman Catholic.
-I celebrate the sacrament of th in Jesus Christ in word and deed and strive to live out ractice of my Catholic Faith. since and fulfill my obli entions to the strick to the best of in (City, State) my ability. - I promise to give support to the Christian example of my daily andidate's name) by my prayers, my continued interest in I do l PARENT/SPONSOR AGREE hereby solemnly declare that I do be Sacrament of Confirmation. s a Godparent for the Sacrament of Baptism or a Sponsor Nam e (please print): Addr ess: Signa ature: Date: (This a ant is to be filled out by the Church althe Codemont Promon certifies that the above named pe art is to be filled out by the Church rson is known to me as a parishior at of Baptism or Sponsor for the Sa er in good standing.
-I testify that he/she is qualified to Name of Church: Parish Church's Street: Seal Church's City, State, Zip: Scar Pastor's Name: Pastor's Signature: Date:
+I have received the three Sacraments of Initiation of the Roman Catholic Church:

+1. Catholic Baptism - Date and Church where Baptized:

+2. Catholic Holy Communion - Date and Church of First Communion:

+3. Catholic Confirmation - Date and Church where Confirmed:

+I am at least sixteen years of age or older.

+If married, I have received the Sacrament of Marriage in the Catholic Church (or Convalidation in the Catholic Church)

+Date and Church of Marriage:

+If single, I am not living with someone outside of marriage.

+I participate regularly in Sunday Mass and Communion as a practicing Roman Catholic.
+I celebrate the sacrament of Reconciliation at least once a year.
+I have given witness to my faith in Jesus Christ in word and deed and strive to live out my commitment to the Gospel message.
+I intend to continue the practice of my Catholic Faith.

+I am a registered member of in (City, State)

+since and fulfill my obligation

+andidate's name) by my prayers, my continued interest in life.

+his/her Catholic growth, and by the C hristian example of my daily life.

+GODPARENT/SPONSOR AGREEMENT: I do hereby solemnly declare that I do fulfill all the requirements to act as a Godparent for the Sacrament of Baptism or a Sponsor for the Sacrament of Confirmation.

+Name (please print):

+Address:

+Signature: Date:

+(This part is to be filled out by the Church of the Godparent/Sponsor.)
+This certifies that the above named person is known to me as a parishioner in good standing.
+I testify that he/she is qualified to serve as a Godparent for the Sacrament of Baptism or Sponsor for the Sacrament of Confirmation.

+Name of Church:

+Parish Church's Street:

+Seal Church's City, State, Zip:

+Dem Pastor's Name:

+Pastor's Signature:

+Date: